 CBD May Help Manage Schizophrenia and Psychosis

-The study, led by Justine Renard, postdoctoral fellow in Western’s Department of Anatomy and Cell Biology at the Schulich School of Medicine and Dentistry, identifies the neural pathway whereby the cannabis-derived phytochemical cannabidiol (CBD) produces antipsychotic effects that are found to reduce symptoms of schizophrenia-related psychosis.
+One study conducted by Western University in California concluded that CBD may be useful in treating schizophrenia and related forms of psychosis.
+The study, led by Justine Renard, a postdoctoral fellow in the university's Department of Anatomy and Cell Biology at the Schulich School of Medicine and Dentistry, identified the neural pathway where the CBD produces antipsychotic effects found to reduce symptoms of schizophrenia-related psychosis.

-“These findings have critical implications not only for understanding how specific phytochemical components of marijuana may differentially impact neuropsychiatric phenomena, but demonstrate a potential mechanism for the therapeutic effects of marijuana derivatives in the treatment of dopamine-related, psychiatric disorders,” say the study’s authors.
+“These findings have critical implications not only for understanding how specific phytochemical components of marijuana may differentially impact neuropsychiatric phenomena, but demonstrate a potential mechanism for the therapeutic effects of marijuana derivatives in the treatment of dopamine-related, psychiatric disorders,” the study said.

 “CBD is acting in a way that is the exact opposite to what THC is doing,” says co-author Steven Laviolette.
 “Within the same plant, you’ve got two different chemicals that are producing opposite effects in terms of psychiatric effects, molecular signaling and effects on the dopamine pathway.”

-Researchers injected rats with CBD to study its behavioural, chemical and neuropathic effects and found that it serves to reduce dopamine sensitization -a response that has been linked to schizophrenia-related psychoses.
-This helps to explain exactly how CBD affects brain functioning (an unknown up to this point) but it also points to a novel approach for treating psychoses, something researchers say is sorely needed.
+Researchers injected rats with CBD to study its behavioral, chemical and neuropathic effects and found that it helps reduce dopamine sensitization, a response that has been linked to schizophrenia-related psychoses.
+This helps explain exactly how CBD affects brain function, something previously unknown.
+It also points to a novel approach for treating psychoses, something researchers say is greatly needed.